cosmoren/ai4energy/README.md

 AVG(R)             2306
 ENT(R)             2306

-In the intra-day test test, following columns contrain NaN.
+In the intra-day test set, following columns contrain NaN.
 The numbers are samples that are NaN.
 STD(RB)            44
 STD(NRB)           44
 AVG(NRB)           44